DavidPav123/LoRa-Mesh/README.md

 - Impliment message confirmation to resend packets if an error is received.
 - Imporve UI.
 - Impliment Encryption.
+- Impliment a message too long notification.
   - Message rollover so if the message is larger than 240 Bytes it will roll over into another packet.